 Optional Additional Rebate Specifications:

 Smart Performance Package

 In order to qualify for this additional rebate, select manufacturers and models were chosen for their capability to connect their usage data to continue to drive cost savings with time-of-use electricity rates.
 If you select the Smart Performance Package, SVCE will provide an additional $1,500 incentive as shown above.
-Participation in those demand reduction programs projects to save an additional $50 per year.
 Below you will find the eligible models and required equipment for this option.
 The above Data Monitor is still required.

 Either of the above two models + Thermostatic Mixing Valve